Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team

 There’s more out there than Plan B!
 I bet that you and many doctors don’t know that:

 - The copper IUD is the most effective form of EC.
+(New research shows you can use the hormonal IUD for EC)

 - Ella (ulipristal acetate) is the second most effective form of EC.